Northamptonshire 1-100

 ANTIQUE PARCHMENT COURT DEED WARWICK.
 MANUSCRIPT LEGAL DOCUMENT FROM THE

-KINGTON AND ITS MEMBERS IN THE COUNTY OF WARWICK - LORD OF THE MANOR THE
+AND ITS MEMBERS IN THE COUNTY OF WARWICK - LORD OF THE MANOR THE RIGHT

-RIGHT HONORABLE HENRY PEYTO LORD WILLOUGHBY DE BROKE.
-SURRENDER OF
+HONORABLE HENRY PEYTO LORD WILLOUGHBY DE BROKE.
+SURRENDER OF HERIDITAMENTS

-THE COUNTY OF NORTHAMPTON - ALL THAT COTTAGE, BREWHOUSE, BARN, STABLE AND
+COUNTY OF NORTHAMPTON - ALL THAT COTTAGE, BREWHOUSE, BARN, STABLE AND SHOP

-SHOP LYING IN GREAT KINGTON NEAR THE SWAN INN; MARK REEVE (BROTHER) APPLIES
+LYING IN GREAT KINGTON NEAR THE SWAN INN; MARK REEVE (BROTHER) APPLIES FOR

-FOR ADMITTANCE.
-WITH ONE ESCUTCHEONED REVENUE STAMP AND MANORIAL RECORD
+ADMITTANCE.
+WITH ONE ESCUTCHEONED REVENUE STAMP AND MANORIAL RECORD OFFICE

-OFFICE STAMP.
-INTERESTING ITEM FOR COLLECTORS OF SOCIAL HISTORY, LOCAL
+STAMP.
+INTERESTING ITEM FOR COLLECTORS OF SOCIAL HISTORY, LOCAL HISTORY AND

-HISTORY AND GENEALOGY FOR THE REEVE FAMILY GUARANTEED ORIGINAL AND IN VERY
+GENEALOGY FOR THE REEVE FAMILY GUARANTEED ORIGINAL AND IN VERY GOOD CONDITION

 Peyto |